 Section 1.3 - Unreg gulated Trust

 Type of unregulated trust (select only ONE Type of unregulated trust Family trust

 of the following trust types and provide Unit trust

 the information requested).
 Testamentary trust

 Other, please specify

+Beneficial owner(s) of the tru ust (Individual(s) that direct ly or indirectly contro I the trust e.a.
+Appointer).

-Beneficial owner(s) of the tru If there are more beneficial o
+If there are more beneficial o Beneficial owner(s) of the trust (Individual(s) that directly or indirectly control the trust e.g. Appointer).
+If there are more beneficial owners, please provide details on a separate sheet.

 First name(s) Surname Date of birth

-Residential address (not a PC Residential address (not a PO box)
+Residential address (not a Po O box)

 Suburb State Postcode Country

 Settlor name (Not required if the settlor is deceased or the material asset contribution to the trust by the settlor at the time the trust was established was less than \$10,000)

 First name(s) Surname Date of birth

 Residential address (not a PO box)

 Suburb State Postcode Country

-Beneficiary details
+Beneficiary details Beneficiary details

 If the trust identifies the beneficiaries by reference to membership of a class, please provide details of the class. (e.g. family members of named person).

-How many beneficiaries are there?
+How many beneficiaries are t How many beneficiaries are there?

-Provide full name of each be
+Provide full name of each be neficiary below;

 Full given name(s) Surname

 1.

 2.

 3.

 4.

 5.

-If there are more beneficiarie ate sheet.
+If there are more beneficiarie es, provide details on a sepa rate sheet.

-Go to Type of trustee, Section on 2.
+Go to Type of trustee, Secti on 2.